tsowell/scummvm/backends/platform/dcalt/README.md

 Please check my work before using any of these with a CRT monitor!
 Certain very old CRTs can be permanently damaged by bad video timing.

-If dcalt_vga_mode_aspect_ratio is set to true in scummvm.ini, aspect mode correction will enable a true 320x200 video signal for 320x200 games.
-This allows the display (preferably a CRT) to do the vertical scaling instead of doing it in software on the Dreamcast.
+The default graphics mode is "Scale to 320x240 when aspect ratio correction is enabled" which performs aspect ratio correction by scaling 320x200 graphics to 320x240.
+If the graphics mode is set to "Output 320x200 when aspect ratio correction is enabled", aspect mode correction enables a 320x200 video signal for 320x200 graphics.
+This allows the display (preferably a CRT) to do the vertical scaling instead of doing it on the Dreamcast.

 If dcalt_vga_25175 is enabled, the Dreamcast will output VGA with standard video timing.
 This requires a hardware modification to clock the GPU at 50.350